-Go Home and Love Your Family
+Go Home and Love You're Family

-I've noticed that sometimes I treat my family and friends (those closest to me) with far less respect than I do others.
+I've noticed that sometimes I treat my family and friends (those closest to me) with far less respect then I do others.
 When I go into a store to purchase something or into a restaurant to be served, I'm usually pretty polite.
-I thank the cashier or my waiter for their service.
+I thank the cashier or my waiter for they're service.
 I give a pleasant smile.
 I might even spend a little time encouraging a stranger or sharing a laugh.

 I think many would agree that humans in general can and should do a better job of treating our families with respect and honor.
 Of course, in times of pain and heartache we tend to cling to one another for love and support, but I'm talking here about how we treat each other in our daily routines.